Paratransit Peer Review

 Learn More

-As part of the comprehensive feedback process, RTD created and disseminated two separate customer surveys.
-Both surveys focused on soliciting input from paratransit customers about potential operational adjustments and proposed recommendations.
+As part of the comprehensive feedback process, RTD created and disseminated three separate customer surveys.
+All surveys focused on soliciting input from paratransit customers about potential operational adjustments and proposed recommendations.
 The first survey was open to all customers, and the second survey was sent to a random sampling of 3,000 active paratransit customers.
-The surveys have both closed, and the results were shared with RTD’s Board of Directors at the Operations, Safety, and Security Committee in November.
+The third was a brief survey and request for input, posted online.
+Survey results were shared with RTD’s Board of Directors at the Operations, Safety, and Security Committee.

 Frequently Asked Questions